AlexMGlesser/CPSC_362_Group_Project/README.md

 This software was written by ___________________ in Fall 2025 at California State University, Fullerton.
 All code written was written by these students unless otherwise specified.

+CPSC 120 Style Guide (MShafae).pdf was not created by us and we do not own this style guide.
+We take no credit for its use.
+CPSC 120 Style Guide (MShafae) was based on Kevin Wortman’s October 7, 2019 "Style Guide (for early CPSC 120)"

 Additional Sources of Code:
 *
 *